IuliiaKonovalova/school_app/README.md

   ![Lesson Detail Page](documentation/features/lesson_detail_page/lesson_detail_page.png)

-The lesson table has different look for the users.
+The lesson table has a different look for the users.

-School personnel except receptionists looks as following:
+School personnel except receptionists looks as follows:

   ![Lesson Detail Page.
 Personnel View](documentation/features/lesson_detail_page/lesson_detail_personnel.png)

-It has a name of the subject as a title:
+It has the name of the subject as a title:

   ![Lesson Detail Page.
 Subject](documentation/features/lesson_detail_page/lesson_subject.png)

-Under the name of the subject there is table with the data on the lesson:
+Under the name of the subject, there is a table with the data on the lesson:

   ![Lesson Detail Page.
 Personnel View](documentation/features/lesson_detail_page/lesson_data.png)

-This table allows users learn with subject is given, on which day, and in which period of time.
-This will be beneficial to the users plan their personal schedule.
+This table allows users to learn which subject is given, on which day, and in which period of time.
+This will be beneficial to the users plan their personal schedules.
-Moreover, it has a row which shows who is teaching this subject and a row on the students, which will attend the class.
+Moreover, it has a row which shows who is teaching this subject and a row on the students which will attend the class.

-However, when it comes to the users, who are parents of potential clients, the table look a bit differently:
+However, when it comes to the users, who are parents of potential clients, the table looks a bit differently:

   ![Lesson Detail Page.
 Parent View](documentation/features/lesson_detail_page/lesson_detail_parent.png)

-As it may be noticed, a parent may access only their own children profile.
-The rest of the students has no link for this parent.
+As it may be noticed, a parent may access only their own children's profiles.
+The rest of the students have no link to this parent.

   ![Lesson Detail Page.
 Parent View.
 Students' Links](documentation/features/lesson_detail_page/lesson_detail_parent_links.png)